 As Redding wound up his concert gigs and a TV appearance in Cleveland, fans at the University of Wisconsin and around Madison were looking forward to seeing Redding play at the Factory nightclub, supported by opening act the Grim Reapers (who would evolve into Cheap Trick a few years down the road).
 Redding would have blown them away with songs like his recent single, "Knock on Wood."

 And enduring favorites like his 1965 chart-topper, "Respect" (the fans probably liked Redding-fan Aretha Franklin's cover version, too, released just a few months before the crash).

 But the concert was not to be.
 The weather was bad, rainy and foggy.
 The plane was, as friend James Brown later recalled, outdated and overloaded (in fact, Brown tried to convince Redding not to fly in it).
 The pilot made it almost all the way to the band's destination, but less than four miles from the airport, the plane went down.
 Only one musician survived, Bar-Kay trumpeter Ben Cauley.
 Four of his bandmates died: guitarist Jimmy King, keyboardist Ronnie Caldwell, saxophonist Phalon Jones, and drummer Carl Cunningham.
 Redding's manager was killed as well.

 And so, of course, was Otis Redding.
 The singer was just 26 years old, already a major star and poised for further greatness.
-He was looking forward to the new sound he previewed in "(Sittin' On) The Dock Of The Bay," and his fans were anticipating more amazing performances like this one at the Monterey Pop Festival, just half a year before the music died.
+He was looking forward to the new sound he previewed in "(Sittin' On) The Dock Of The Bay," and his fans were anticipating more amazing performances like this one at the Monterey Pop Festival, just a few months before the music died.